-A more complete presentation of the simulations of Arctic climate change in the CMIP models is given by Holland and Bitz [2003] and Flato [2004].
-Here we analyize the models specifically to see if they reproduce the relationship between thinning and initial thickness that is apparent from submarine measurements.
+A more complete presentation of the simulations of Arctic climate change in the CMIP models is given by Holland and Bitz (2003) and Flato (2004).
+Here we analyze the models specifically to see if they reproduce the relationship between thinning and initial thickness that is apparent from submarine measurements.

-Flato [2004] noted that the spatial pattern of thinning in global climate models tends to have a maximum somewhere in the central Arctic.
-This is illustrated for each of the three models in Fig. 2 (left column), which shows that the zonal mean thickness in the control (present day CO_2 level) and perturbed (at twice the present day CO_2 level) simulations.
-In all cases the greatest thinning occurs where the ice is thickest, which in the zonal mean, lies in the central Arctic.
+Flato (2004, manuscript submitted to Climate Dyn.) noted that the spatial pattern of thinning in global climate models tends to have a maximum somewhere in the central Arctic.
+This is illustrated for each of the three models in Fig. 2 (left column), which shows that the zonal mean thickness in the control (present day $CO_2$ level) and perturbed (at twice the present day $CO_2$ level) simulations.
+In all cases the greatest thinning occurs where the ice is thickest, which in the zonal mean lies in the central Arctic.

-We also show scatter plots (right column in Fig. 2) of the spatial distribution of the reduction in thickness as a function of the control thickness for the three models.
-The points in Fig. 2 are taken for all gridcells north of 70°N to roughly represent the central Arctic, but the scatter plots for all gridcells in the northern hemisphere (not shown) look similar.
-The scatter plots resemble Fig. 1 in that the thickness reduction in the models also increases with initial thickness (i.e., from the control case).
-The global average of the radiative forcing
+We also show scatterplots (right column in Fig. 2) of the spatial distribution of the reduction in thickness as a function of the control thickness for the three models.
+The points in Fig. 2 are taken for all grid cells north of 70°N to roughly represent the central Arctic, but the scatterplots for all grid cells in the Northern Hemisphere (not shown) look similar.
+The scatterplots resemble Fig. 1 in that the thickness reduction in the models also increases with initial thickness (i.e., from the control case).
+The global average of the radiative forcing increase from doubling CO2, which was prescribed in the perturbed case of the CMIP models, is about three and

-Figure 2.
-Zonal mean thickness (left column) in the control (thick lines) and perturbed (thin lines) simulations and scatter plots (right column) of the reduction in thickness as a function of the control (or initial) thickness taken from each gridcell in the northern hemisphere where the ice concentration exceeds 15% (CCSM2 and HADCM3) or the thickness exceeds 15cm (ECHAM3) in the initial simulation.
-The control climate thickness is an 80-yr mean from an integration with CO_2 held fixed at present day levels, and the perturbed climate thickness is a 20-yr mean about the time of doubling CO_2 over the present day level.
+FIG. 2. (left) Zonal-mean thickness in the control (thick lines) and perturbed (thin lines) simulations and (right) scatterplots of the reduction in thickness as a function of the control (or initial) thickness taken from each grid cell in the Northern Hemisphere where the ice concentration exceeds 15% (CCSM2 and HADCM3) or the thickness exceeds 15 cm (ECHAM3) in the initial simulation.
+The control climate thickness is an 80-yr mean from an integration with $CO_2$ held fixed at present day levels, and the perturbed climate thickness is a 20-yr mean about the time of doubling $CO_2$ over the present day level.

-increase from doubling CO_2 , which was prescribed in the perturbed case of the CMIP models, is about three and a half times greater than estimates of the direct radiative forcing increase that has occurred in the interval between the submarine measurements (based on the work of Hansen et al., 2002), and yet the thickness change for a given thickness is about the same in the models and as measured by the submarines.
+a half times greater than estimates of the direct radiative forcing increase that has occurred in the interval between the submarine measurements (based on the work of Hansen et al. 2002), and yet the thickness change for a given thickness is about the same in the models and as measured by the submarines.
 This suggests that the models appear to miss some aspect of the recent change.
-One thing we know for certain is that the trends in the surface winds are much weaker in most CMIP models compared to recent observed trends [Gillett et al., 2002].
-In spite of the likely differences in the source of the thickness perturbation (i.e., suface radiative fluxes in the CMIP models and mostly wind stress in nature) the relationship between the resulting thickness change and the thickness is nearly the same.
+One thing we know for certain is that the trends in the surface winds are much weaker in most CMIP models compared to recent observed trends (Gillett et al. 2002).
+In spite of the likely differences in the source of the thickness perturbation (i.e., surface radiative fluxes in the CMIP models and mostly wind stress in nature), the relationship between the resulting thickness change and the thickness is nearly the same.

 The thickness change and control thickness shown in Fig. 2 are taken from annual mean output from the models, while the submarine data in Fig. 1 are from September.
-Because the same basic relationship emerges from each, we infer that with regard to the physics of the thickness change, there is probably nothing special about September in the observations.
-Furthermore the relationship between the change and initial state extends to firstyear ice (ice that does not survive summer melt) in the models.
+Because the same basic relationship emerges from each, we infer that, with regard to the physics of the thickness change, there is probably nothing special about September in the observations.
+Furthermore the relationship between the change and initial state extends to first year ice (ice that does not survive summer melt) in the models.